TagTrail/tagtrail-poller/README.md

 two steps.
 It gives you one command to run locally; you paste the two secrets it prints, then it creates your repo's secrets for you from the browser.

-**Use a secondary google account and share with it the tag you want to track** **This is a research project.
-It comes with no support or guarantees**
+**Use a secondary google account and share with it the tags you want to track!**

+**This is a research project.
+It comes with no support and no guarantees!**

 [Terms of Use](https://tagtrail.org/terms)
 [Disclaimer](https://tagtrail.org/terms#disclaimer)